Matthew-Hurrell/viva-la-nacho/README.md

 ### Database Schema

 Database schemas were drawn up using [App Diagrams.net](https://app.diagrams.net/).
 The schemas were used to plan the database models and fields.
-It also helps to display the relationships between the models and how they interact.
+It also helped in displaying the relationships between the models and how they interact.
 Viva La Nacho consists of three models - Recipe, Comment and User.

 ![Viva La Nacho Database Schemas](readme/assets/images/viva-la-nacho-database-schemas.png)